Dichloroacetate Cancer Research Results

 -DCA has been primarily used in treating congenital lactic acidosis—a rare genetic disorder characterized by the buildup of lactic acid in the body.

--Caffeinated increases effectiveness
+-Caffeinated may increase effectiveness

 -Vitamin B1 reduces neuropathy (500mg-2500mg/day)